 – Field crews and staff should carry a fire extinguisher on their vehicle when working in dry terrain

 – Follow all fire safety guidelines if your research permit involves flying Unmanned Aircraft Systems

 – The field station’s campground has a small National Park Service fire ring.
-Field station users MUST have a National Park Service campfire permit in order to have a campfire (permits available at the Bear Valley Visitors Center).
-Permits are granted on a daily basis and are only good for one days.
-Their campfire permits are typically granted for beaches, which have much less vegetation than the fire ring area at the field station’s campground.
+Depending on the season of the year, Field station users may need a National Park Service campfire permit in order to have a campfire (permits available at the Bear Valley Visitors Center).
+Please contact Field Station Director with questions about campfires.

 – Keep your fire in the fire pit and keep it small and under control at all times, even for large groups.

 – Make sure your campfire is completely out before you leave or go to sleep.
 Douse the embers with water, break them up, and douse them again.
 A hose is on the south side of the house and buckets are in the tall cabinet in the kitchen.
 An extra hose is in the broom closet by the lab space in the house if you would like to extend it and have it next to you at the fire pit.

 – Even if you have a National Park Service campfire permit, please use your best judgment whether a campfire is safe in windy or low-humidity conditions.
 Our neighbors in Olema Valley and the rest of the Point Reyes, Inverness, and Bolinas area are depending on your good judgment for their safety!

 – Try to extinguish it immediately.
 There is a hose on the south side of the house and buckets in the tall cabinet in the kitchen.
 An extra hose is in the broom closet by the lab space in the house if you would like to extend it and have it next to you at the fire pit.